Could “Social Justice Benefits” Be The Newest Employment Trend?

 In addition, Luxe offered to match employees’ donations to the ACLU, up to $100 per employee.

-Patagonia: Bail For Employees Arrested While Peacefully Protesting
+Bail For Employees Arrested While Peacefully Protesting

 Patagonia has a long history of environmental activism.
 For as long as anyone can remember, the outdoor gear and apparel retailer has had a policy of paying bail for employees who are arrested while peacefully protesting environmental or related issues.
 It will also provide paid time off for court appearances or other legal appointments related to the arrest.
 “We hire activists, we look for people who are so incredibly passionate about the environment that they want to protest,” says Dean Carter, the company’s vice president of human resources.
 “If you’re hiring a wild horse because of its passion and independence and then you keep it in the pen, that’s ridiculous.”